 (1) All executive action of the Government of India shall be expressed to be taken in the name of the President.

 (2) Orders and other instruments made and executed in the name of the President shall be authenticated in such manner as may be specified in rules to be made by the President, and the validity of an order or instrument which is so authenticated shall not be called in question on the ground that it is not an order or instrument made or executed by the President.

-(3) The President shall make rules for the more convenient transaction of the business of the Government of India, and for the allocation among Ministers of the said business.
+(3) The President shall make rules for the more convenient transaction of the business of the Government of India and the allocation among Ministers of the said business.

-Article 78 : Duties of Prime Minister as respects the furnishing of information to the President, etc.
+Article 78: Duties of Prime Minister with respect to the furnishing of information to the President, etc.

 (a) to communicate to the President all decisions of the Council of Ministers relating to the administration of the affairs of the Union and proposals for legislation;

 (b) to furnish such information relating to the administration of the affairs of the Union and proposals for legislation as the President may call for; and